Neural Networks for Encoding Dynamic Security-Constrained Optimal Power Flow: Simulation and Results

 To create the dataset of labeled operating points, we discretize the set $\mathcal{U}$ within the minimum and maximum generator limits in \eqref{con_p_MINLP}.
 For each sample, we compute the feasibility w.r.t. combined \mbox{N-1} security and small-signal stability.
 As large parts of this set lead to infeasible solutions, we resample around identified feasible solutions.
 As a result, we obtain a dataset of 45'000 datapoints with 50.0\% feasible and 50.0\% infeasible samples.
 We split the dataset into 80\% training and 20\% test set and train a neural network with 3 hidden layers and 50 neurons in each hidden layer using TensorFlow \cite{tensorflow2015-whitepaper}.
 During training, we gradually increase the enforced sparsity of the weight matrices to 50\%, i.e. 50\% of the entries of $\mb{W}$ have to be zero.
 This increases the tractability of the resulting MILPs significantly \cite{xiao2018training}.
 Finally, we obtain a trained neural network with a predictive accuracy of 99\% on the test dataset, showing good generalization capability of the neural network.

 We formulate the mixed-integer linear programs \eqref{MILP1}--\eqref{MILP2} in YALMIP \cite{lofberg2004yalmip} and solve it using Gurobi.
 We evaluate the performance of our methodology for 125 random objective functions.
 For these we draw random linear cost coefficients for each of the five generators between $5 \tfrac{\$}{\text{MW}}$ and $20 \tfrac{\$}{\text{MW}}$ using Latin hypercube sampling.
 We initialize the loss approximation in \eqref{nonlinearACPF} with the solution to the AC-OPF for each random cost function.
-The computational experiments are run on a standard laptop.
+The computational experiments are run on a laptop with an Intel Core i7 CPU @ 2.70 GHz, 8 GB RAM, and 64-bit operating system.